Doctor in Love: Production

 Dirk Bogarde did not want to make any more Doctor films, so the filmmakers cast Michael Craig and Leslie Phillips as young doctors.
 Producer Betty Box later said the entire cast cost as much as Bogarde's current fee at that time.
 Craig said "it was no sweat, a bit like a mildly peasant piece of deja vu" because he had just worked with the same team on Upstairs and Downstairs.
 Box says "We all developed an affection for Doctor in Love.
 It was a gay, happy comedy which brought us into contact with some fine fresh talents."

 Shooting took place at Pinewood Studios and on location around London including at University College London.
 The sets were designed by the art director Maurice Carter.
 The film features a visit to a striptease club.

 Craig said "I don't think Doctor in Loves success had anything to do with me – King Kong probably could have played the part with the same result."
 Betty Box claimed it earned more than Doctor at Large.
 "We felt we'd pushed our luck to the ninth degree and should now forget about doctors and medical students", she said.

 Reception

 Box office

 The film was the most popular movie at the British box office in 1960.

 Critical

 Monthly Film Bulletin described the film as "an antediluvian farce of staggering witlessness and vulgarity".

 Filmink argued the film "vindicated Rank’s loyalty to Michael Craig over the years – the studio had given him numerous leading roles for little box office return, but still held on to him even after they jettisoned other back-up Bogardes like Patrick McGoohan and Ronald Lewis, and Craig turned down roles in films like The Gentleman and the Gypsy."

+Harrison's Reports rated the film "fair", finding much of its humour ineffective for American audiences and criticising its reliance on broad, often embarrassing comedic situations, while noting that Michael Craig, James Robertson Justice, and Virginia Maskell gave pleasing performances; the film was photographed in colour.

+Clyde Gilmour of the Maclean's Magazine wrote: "This British farce has received some harsh notices in the United Kingdom but I found it a reasonably diverting item".